Thursday, November 22, 2007

 It helps, of course, when you have the facts on your side.
 He's quite right that the Government already have powers to declare a state of emergency if they want to question people for longer than 28 days - and if they want to do that, it better bloody well be an emergency!
 And as to the Government's motives?
 Simple Sailor West's remarkable turnaround from

-"I still need to be fully convinced that we absolutely need more than 28 days and I also need to be convinced what is the best way of doing that."
+"I still need to be fully convinced that we absolutely need more than 28 days and I also need to be convinced what is the best way of doing that."to

 As I say, I don't often praise Davis but whatever you think of his politics, his calibre as a debater is undoubted - and on this and the ID cards issue I often find myself glad that he's on our side.